Benny-/DoubleDraw/README.md

 DoubleDraw
 =============

 DoubleDraw allows multiple people to work collaboratively on a vector drawing.
-A possible outdated or unstable example may or not run [here](http://dd.bennyjacobs.nl:5100/).
+A possible outdated or unstable example may or may not run [here](http://dd.bennyjacobs.nl:5100/).

 ## Installing and running